-The NLC report points out that undocumented Hispanic immigrants have fears about being deported.
+The National League of Cities (NLC) report points out that undocumented Hispanic immigrants have fears about being deported.
 The fear makes privacy essential and impacts their ability to sign up for programs designed to improve their access to and use of the internet.
 Some Hispanic persons may also have concerns about interactions with government officials, having experienced discrimination or unfair treatment connected to their race/ethnicity likely related to speaking Spanish in public, outward expressions of Hispanic pride, or other characteristics.

 Limited English proficiency among Hispanic persons, particularly new immigrants, is an issue that can limit digital access and skills.
 Based on ACS data, 117,890 people in the Kansas City region speak Spanish at home, and 19,539 people are both living below poverty and speaking Spanish at home.
 By household, there are 18,250 households with one or more members who do not speak English well.
-More than half of those households, 59 percent, speak Spanish.
+More than half of those households, 59%, speak Spanish.
 (One in five are Asian languages.)

-The Pew Research Center suggests Hispanic persons use of Spanish at home is decreasing among those born in the United States.
-Regardless, most communication tools in the U.S., including the Kansas City region, are developed in English.
+Most communication tools in the U.S., including the Kansas City region, are developed in English.
 Some communities, organizations, and news outlets (Dos Mundos, Telemundo and KC Hispanic News) produce English-Spanish programming and materials as a matter of practice.
-English-only communication campaigns, ACP enrollment efforts, and other digital equity tools will be difficult for Hispanic persons with limited English-speaking skills to access.
+English-only communication campaigns, ACP enrollment efforts, and other digital equity tools will be difficult for Hispanic persons with limited English-speaking skills to access without an intentional effort to offer information in Spanish and other languages.